RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

 1 3 6 7 9
 ```

-As we see, the first level is safe, but the second is not (we have jump between 2 and 7 differ by 5, which is greater than 3 - failing the second rule).
+As we see, the first level is safe, but the second is not (the jump between 2 and 7 is 5, which is greater than 3—failing the second rule).

-## Level validation
+## Level Validation
-We can write this rules in simple code:
+We can write these rules in simple code:
 ``` python
 def validate_level(level: list[int]) -> bool:
     first = level[0]